- Financial Aid Programs

 Federal Direct Graduate PLUS Loans

-Federal Direct Graduate PLUS loans are available to graduate students enrolled at least half-time who do not have an adverse credit history.
+Federal Direct Graduate PLUS loans are available to graduate students enrolled at least half- time who do not have an adverse credit history.
 Students may borrow up to the cost of attendance minus any other financial aid received.
-The total education cost may include tuition, living allowance, books and supplies, and transportation.
+The total education cost may include tuition and fees, living allowance, books, course materials, supplies, equipment, and transportation.
 Graduate students must use their Federal Direct Unsubsidized loan eligibility prior to applying for a Federal Direct Graduate PLUS loan.

 Federal Direct Parent Loans for Undergraduate Students (Parent PLUS)

 Federal PLUS Loans are available to all parents of dependent undergraduate students regardless of income.
 Qualification is based solely on good credit.
 They must be the student’s biological or adoptive parent or the student’s stepparent, if the biological or adoptive parent has remarried at the time of application.
 Their child must be a dependent student who is enrolled at least half-time at Walden.
 There are no debt-to-income ratio guidelines or employment verification requirements.
 Parents may borrow up to the total education cost for the year, minus any other financial aid that the student is receiving.
-The total education cost can include tuition and fees, room and board, books and supplies, transportation, and living allowance.
+The total education cost can include tuition and fees, food and housing, books, course materials, supplies, equipment, transportation, and living allowance.

 Federal Pell Grants